-Jemma has developed, implemented and project managed various targeted nutrition and dietary interventions that tackle health inequalities relating to food and nutrition in Nottingham.
+Jemma worked as a public health nutritionist for over 10 years and has been responsible for the development, implementation, and evaluation of community-based dietary interventions.
 These have included weight management programmes for men, cook and eat programmes (Eatwell for Life) and programmes for young families and children.
-Jemma has worked in partnership with a wide range of organisations including children's centres, primary and secondary schools, Nottingham City Council, homeless service providers, foodbanks and various third sector organisations.
+Jemma has worked in partnership with a wide range of organisations including Notts County Foodball club, Tescos, local children's centres, schools, local authorities, homeless service providers, foodbanks and various third sector organisations.

 Jemma's Masters dissertation evaluated the effectiveness of the Eatwell for Life programme (cook & eat) in Nottingham, with a particular focus on sustained dietary changes and behaviour as well as the wider impacts of the programme using quantitative and qualitative methods.
 Eatwell for Life has been used as an example of best practice in Public Health England's Sugar Report for reducing sugar consumption in community settings.